US Midwest braces for dangerous arctic chill

 Michigan and Wisconsin declared statewide emergencies in advance of the frigid temperatures.

-Lawrence Gottlieb of the University of Chicago Medical Center said the threat was significant "when temps fall below zero, especially when there is a strong wind."

-More than 70 warming centers were opened in Chicago, America's third city, where temperatures were forecast to potentially rival or exceed the all-time record of -27 degrees Fahrenheit.
+More than 70 warming centers were opened in Chicago, America's third city, where temperatures were forecast to potentially rival or overcome the all-time record of -27 degrees Fahrenheit.

 Wind chill would make the air feel closer to -40 to -50 degrees in the windy city, officials said.

-Meanwhile the northeast and parts of the south were contending with a snow storm, which had previously dumped up to a foot of snow (30 centimeters) in the Midwest over the weekend and still lingered in some areas Tuesday.
+Meanwhile the northeast and parts of the south were contending with a snow storm, which had previously dumped up to a foot of snow (30 centimeters) in the Midwest over the weekend.

-White-out conditions were reported in Grand Rapids, Michigan, with morning traffic snarled for hours on a major interstate.

 "Not only is brutal cold invading the central parts of the country, accumulating snow and freezing roadways all the way into the deep south could make travel dangerous," the NWS said.